nikita-rudenko/nikitarudenko.dev/content/blog/breaking-down-debounce.md

 And here is a simple visual demo:
 ![Simple debounce demo.](https://res.cloudinary.com/nikita-rudenko/image/upload/v1613758959/nikita-rudenko.dev/simple-debounce-demo.gif)

-The debounce function implementation that we will be using will utilize `setTimeout`.
-I encourage you to not open the spoiler below and implement a debounce function yourself to check yourself.
+Before opening the spoiler below, I encourage you to imagine what your version might look like.

 <details>
 <summary>Final version</summary>